Goyal-co/deployment-control/README.md

 It does **not** contain the main CI/CD deployment code, server SSH credentials, Docker deployment scripts, or application source code.

-Instead, this repo exposes a GitHub Actions workflow that allows an authorized user/client to request deployments.
-The workflow then triggers the actual deployment workflow in the private main CI/CD repository.
+Instead, this repo exposes GitHub Actions workflows that allow an authorized user/client to request deployments.
+Each workflow then triggers the actual deployment workflow in the private main CI/CD repository, with `deployer: Goyal-co` so runs are auditable on the CI/CD side.

 ---